Description:- Charminar, State: Telangana

 symbol of the Kakatiya Dynasty and

-has been officially incorporated as the Emblem of Telangana for
+has been officially incorporated as the emblem of Telangana for

 the state of Telangana.
 These gates or arches in the Warangal Fort are

-said to have similarities with gateways of the Sanchi stupa; this fact has been
+said to have similarities with gateways of the Sanchi Stupa; this fact has been

 Kakatiya dynasty.
-The Monument was included in the "tentative
+The monument was included in the "tentative

-The Monument was submitted by the Permanent Delegation of India to UNESCO on
+list" of UNESCO World Heritage Sites.
+The monument was submitted by the Permanent Delegation of India to UNESCO on

 10/09/2010.